ryangwsimmons/whitenoiselinux/README.md

    ```

 6. Once this process completes, you should have an executable called `WhiteNoiseLinux` in the `build` directory.
 From this point, while you should just be able to place this executable anywhere, I would strongly recommend using this executable to create a software package for your specific distro.
 Details regarding how to do this can be readily found online.
 If you really insist on not doing this, you can also run `sudo make install` to install the application files to the `/usr/local` installation prefix.

+## Usage

+On first run, the app creates a `.whitenoiselinux` directory in your home directory.
+Inside this directory, there is another directory called `sounds`.

+Inside this directory, place the sounds you want.
+These sounds must be 2 channel (stereo) Ogg/Vorbis audio files.
+If an audio file has a title in its metadata, this title will be used instead of the file name in the interface.

+To obtain sounds, I'd recommend the following process:

+1. Go on YouTube, and search for "white noise".
+2. Find a few different sounds you like, and download the audio for them with [youtube-dl](https://youtube-dl.org/).
+3. Use [Audacity](https://www.audacityteam.org/) to trim the audio file down to around 2 minutes or so.
+4. Export this new, trimmed audio as an Ogg file.
+5. During the export process, you will be given the option to enter a "Track Title" for the file.
+You can enter the name you would like for the sound in this field.
+6. Save this audio file in the `~/.whitenoiselinux/sounds` directory.

 ## Attributions